Julius Francis: Experienced pro

 In June, Francis was back, outpointing the hard hitting Zambian Joseph Chingangu in London for the Commonwealth title, and in September retained his Commonwealth title and won the vacant British title with a sixth-round knockout of Garry Delaney in Northern Ireland.

 His manager Kellie Maloney was unsuccessful in attempting to move Francis up in 1998, as he was outpointed in Germany by local icon Axel Schulz in a European title eliminator, and a second visit to German shores saw him decked three times and stopped in the second round by giant Ukrainian Vitali Klitschko.
 Klitschko would go on to win the World Heavyweight title.

 In 1999, Francis was back and enjoyed the best form of his career.
 In January, he defended his British and Commonwealth titles against the flamboyant, hard hitting and highly rated prospect Pelé Reid, who was 13–0 (13 knockouts) and favoured to beat Francis.
 Francis beat Reid in three rounds by knockout.

-In April, he was again the underdog as he defended against another highly rated prospect, this time Frank Warren's undefeated Danny Williams, who was 15–0 (12 knockouts).
-Francis used all his smarts to widely outpoint the "Brixton Bomber".
-This win gave Francis the coveted Lonsdale Belt outright as he had now won three British title fights.
+In April, he defeated Danny Williams, who was 15–0 (12 knockouts).